LukeTaher/justsomecompiler/README.md

-### Assignment 2 Notes
+### Assignment 3 Notes
-- Support for bool, int and pointer var types
+- Recursion
+- Higher order functions
-- Evaluation errors
+- Lambda functions

-*see asm2 test script for examples*
+*see asm3 test script for examples*

 ## About
 A compiler developed in OCaml with OCamllex and Menhir for the Compiler Construction module at the University of Birmingham.
 Intended to mimick a C-like syntax.